 Back in England he met Fr Patrick Eastman, freshly returned from the USA, and joined the newly formed Wild Goose Zen Sangha, part of the White Plum Asanga, which led to transmission as Sensei in 2016.
 In the following year God just disappeared, the notion of living in a created world gave way to the ceaselessly unfolding mystery of the Tathagata, and at the centre of it the liberating beat of the Heart Sūtra: “Form is no other than emptiness.”

 This hasn’t been a simple process, as he has delved into the mythos of Buddhism to lend scope to his experience.
 Friendship with Dave Keizan Scott led to a wonderful invitation to join Stonewater Zen Sangha and to follow the path of ordination, which has filled him with profound joy.

 A Hoshi is authorised by Roshi to hold interviews, give talks, and lead workshops and sesshin.Hoshi training can lead to Shiho or Dharma Transmission.

 Dorinda Genju Talbot – Hoshi

 Originally from Melbourne, Australia, Dorinda was inspired to begin Zen practice after meeting students of Genpo Merzel Roshi in London in 1987 and attending her first retreat that same year.
 She received Jukai (Bodhisattva precepts) from Genpo Roshi in 1989, Shukke Tokudo (monk ordination) from Genpo in 1992, and Hoshi from Keizan Roshi in 2022.
-Dorinda works as a Core Process Psychotherapist in south London and sits with the StoneWater Zen group in Hackney, East London.
+Dorinda works as a Core Process Psychotherapist in south London, and leads the StoneWater Zen London group in Brixton Hill, south London.